 - ⅛ cup tender Celery slices

 - 1 small to medium Tomato diced or ½ cup diced Tomato (I used vine tomato)

 - ⅛ tsp Dry Thyme or ½ – 1 tsp fresh Thyme (I used dry thyme)

 - ¼ Tomato Puree (I used Pomi strained tomatoes)

 - ½ cup Cannellini Beans (I used canned beans)

-- 2 cups Stock (can use 2 cups + 2 cubes bouillon)
+- 2 cups Stock (use 2 cups water + 2 cubes bouillon)